A Guide to Psychology and its Practice

 Because I think that dealing with any repressed emotion can only help my illness and help me make a good life, I think my therapist and I still have the same goal basically, so I think we can work together.
 I believe that our work together can really help me improve my life and maybe my illness.
 Here’s my question: Is it reasonable for me to tell my therapist that I’m going with my version of what causes my illness rather than his?
 Perhaps we can agree to disagree.
 What do you think?

 The fact is, there can be several causes of one thing.
 Rheumatoid arthritis can have a genetic cause, a chemical cause, and a psychological cause.
-Given that you cannot do anything about your genetics, and that medications may provide only partial help, it might be very helpful to do everything you can to alter the psychological aspects of the case.
-In general, because repressed emotions are usually a key component of the psychological cause of anything, using psychotherapy to improve your physical condition will involve your learning to expand your emotional awareness.
+Given that you cannot do anything about your genetics, and that medications may provide temporary relief but not a cure, it might be very helpful to do everything you can to alter the psychological aspects of your illness.
+In general, because repressed emotions are usually a key component of the psychological cause of anything, using psychotherapy to improve your physical condition requires that you learn to expand your emotional awareness.

-As for thinking of yourself as “so repressed that I brought myself a great deal of pain and aggravation,” well, join the club!
-We all have an unconscious, and we all are so repressed that we bring ourselves a great deal of pain and aggravation.
-We are so filled with disagreement that we disagree with life itself.
+As for thinking of yourself as “so repressed that I brought myself a great deal of pain and aggravation,” well, welcome to the human race.
+We all have an unconscious, and, without doing the psychotherapy to go deep into understanding the unconscious, we all are so repressed that we bring ourselves a great deal of pain and aggravation.
+We can be so filled with disagreement that we disagree with life itself.
+When we encounter problems, we try to get rid of them, rather than understand them.
 Unconscious psychological conflicts rule the world—literally.
 That’s why the world is filled with hatred, violence, terrorism, and war.
-If you want peace—whether it be physiological, political, or spiritual—it has to begin with the purification of your own heart, so that anger and victimization give way to forgiveness.

 Back to the list of questions